remotemobprogramming/remotemobprogramming.github.io/restoftheteam.md

-## How to act in the rest of the team
+## How to act towards the typist

 The rest of the team develop software, using the typist as a smart voice-controlled input device.
+This is how to communicate and act towards the typist.

 ### Be intentional.
 Communicate the intent.
-Be clear about the why with each other so you can be clear about the why to the typist.
+Be clear about the why to the typist.
 A smart typist with system knowledge might already start implementing just with the why.

-### Be concise of location.
+### Be accurate.
-Communicate location using absolutes like file names, class names, or line numbers.
+Communicate location accurately using absolutes like file names, class names, or line numbers.
 Avoid relative location like "move a little bit more up; no, that was too far, go down a little bit more, ...".

 ### Be polite.